Austin Theory: Independent circuit (2016–2019)

-He made his professional wrestling debut on May 5, 2016, under the ring name Austin Theory, defeating A. R. Fox to win the WWA4 Heavyweight Championship.
-Theory made his Progress Wrestling debut on April 1, 2017, at a Progress and Evolve joint show, losing to Keith Lee in a four way match involving Jason Kincaid and Blaster McMassive.
-On August 12, 2016, Theory made his World Wrestling Network debut at Full Impact Pro (FIP)'s Heatstroke.
-He made his Evolve debut at Evolve 78 on February 24, 2017, defeating Darby Allin.
-In July, Theory acquired Priscilla Kelly as a valet.
-On December 18, at Evolve 97, he defeated Fred Yehi to win the FIP World Heavyweight Championship.
-On February 17, at Evolve 100, Theory failed to win the Evolve Championship from Zack Sabre Jr..
-At Evolve 103 on April 6, Theory defeated Keith Lee to win the WWN Championship.
-On June 23, at Evolve 106, Theory lost the WWN Championship to Joey Janela, but retained the FIP World Heavyweight Championship against Janela and DJ Z in a triple threat match the next day.
-On September 30, he lost the FIP World Heavyweight Championship to Anthony Henry.
+He made his professional wrestling debut for Glory Pro Wrestling (GPW) on April 29, 2016, under the ring name Austin Theory, losing to Mike Cobb in a three-way match also involving Poncho Arp.
+On May 5, he defeated AR Fox to win the WWA4 Heavyweight Championship, his first professional wrestling championship.
+On August 12, Theory made his World Wrestling Network (WWN) debut at Full Impact Pro (FIP)'s Heatstroke event.

+Theory signed with Evolve In January 2017 and made his debut at Evolve 78 on February 24, defeating Darby Allin.
+In May, Theory acquired a valet, Priscilla Kelly, who helped him win his matches.
+On December 10, at Evolve 97, he defeated Fred Yehi to win the FIP World Heavyweight Championship.
+On February 17, 2018, at Evolve 100, Theory unsuccessfully challenged Zack Sabre Jr. for the Evolve Championship.
+At Evolve 103 on April 6, Theory defeated Keith Lee to win the WWN Championship, becoming a double champion.
+At Evolve 106 on June 23, Theory lost the WWN Championship to Joey Janela, but retained the FIP World Heavyweight Championship against Janela and DJ Z in a triple threat match the next day.
+He lost the title to Anthony Henry on September 30 at FIP's Accelerate event.
+On October 28, at Evolve 114, he was involved in a six-way ladder match for the vacant WWN Championship, which was won by JD Drake.

-At Evolve 117 on December 15, Theory defeated Fabian Aichner and Roderick Strong in a triple threat match to win the Evolve Championship.
-Over the next few months, Theory successfully defended the title against the likes of Henry, Kyle O'Reilly, Raul Mendoza, and Leon Ruff.
+At Evolve 117 on December 15, Theory defeated Fabian Aichner and Roderick Strong in a triple threat match to win the Evolve Championship; he fired Kelly as his valet following the match.
+Throughout 2019, Theory successfully defended the title against the likes of Henry, Kyle O'Reilly, Raul Mendoza, and Leon Ruff.
 Following a backstage confrontation between Theory and JD Drake, a Winner Takes All match for both the Evolve Championship and WWN Championship was set for Evolve 131 on July 13, which was won by Theory.
-On August 25, at Evolve 134, he retained the Evolve Championship against Drake and Josh Briggs in a triple threat match.
-Theory lost the title to Briggs at Evolve 139 on November 9.
+After the match, he was chokeslammed by Josh Briggs.
+On August 25, at Evolve 134, he retained the Evolve Championship against Drake and Briggs in a triple threat match.
+He lost the title to Briggs at Evolve 139 on November 9.
+Theory subsequently left Evolve after facing Curt Stallion the following night.